Marr and Colton: History

 In 1932, John Colton left the firm to join the Kilgen Organ Company in St. Louis as a salesman, and died shortly after.
 Operations ceased at the Warsaw plant in the fall of 1932.
 David Marr set up a shop in his home cellar and garage, performing organ repair work.
-He serviced organs in churches and homes until he died on December 20, 1951.
+He serviced organs in churches and homes, and even purchased refurbished and sold used pipe organs until he died on December 20, 1951.

+The former Marr and Colton factory building in Warsaw, NY became the home of a button-manufacturing company for a time; however, by the early 1960s the building lay abandoned.

 Current organ installations

 This list is incomplete.
 You can help by expanding it.